allief876/allief876/README.md

 👋 Hi!
 I'm Alif.

-I'm a student at Institut Teknologi Bandung (Bandung Institute of Technology / Institute of Technology Bandung).
+I'm a Computer Science student at Institut Teknologi Bandung

-I'm currently working on a project for my portofolio

-I'm interested in: Cybersecurity, privacy, and web development
+Interest: Cybersecurity, privacy, and web development

 You can reach me in alliefnuriman@gmail.com